AnimaLibera/GeneralPurposeLicense/README.md

 ### Survival
 Terms with are legaly invalid should be replaced by legaly valid Terms with are essential Close.

+### Jurisdiction
+Jurisdiction should be the Law of the Federal Republic of Germany.

+### Legal Battle
+Legal Venue should be the ordinary Courts in rising Order: Bremen -> Germany -> European Union

 ## Ethical Terms

 ### Especially Purpose